 It was in East Anglia that the epic poem, Beowulf was developed, which harks back less than a century to a pre-migration homeland in Angeln (modern Denmark).

 The burial also contained a leather purse with a jewelled lid.
-The burial was excavated by archaeologists in 1939.
-The absence of bones has led archaeologists to identify the monument as a cenotaph, or memorial.
-Scholars have long pointed to the parallels between the Sutton Hoo burial and the descriptions of funerary practices in the poem Beowulf.
+The burial was excavated by archaeologists just before the Second World War in 1939.
+The absence of bones at first led archaeologists to identify the monument as a cenotaph, or memorial, however, it is now thought that the body has not survived as the soil was too acid.
+Scholars have long pointed to the parallels between the Sutton Hoo Ship burial and the descriptions of funerary practices in the poem Beowulf.

-The Kings of East Anglia are believed to have lived at Rendlesham, a short distance from from Sutton Hoo (4 miles).
+The Kings of East Anglia are believed to have lived at Rendlesham, a short distance from Sutton Hoo (4 miles).
 Some of the coins in the ship burial were minted in AD 625, revealing the king in question must have died post that date.
-Redwald, King of East Anglia died between 617 and 631, it has been argued that Redwald must be the man buried at Sutton Hoo.
+Redwald, King of East Anglia died between 617 and 631, it has been argued that Redwald was most probably the man buried at Sutton Hoo.

 Northumbria, lying north of the River Humber, was one of the most important kingdoms in Anglo-Saxon England.